HOW TO START AN APPRENTICESHIP or training programme

 LEARN MORE ABOUT APPRENTICESHIPS AND TRAINING

 An apprenticeship is training done on-the-job.
 You complete practical assessments at work, proving you can perform certain tasks.
-There is also some theory-based training and off-job training involved too.
+There is also some theory-based training which, depending on your programme, will be either online or paper-based, and off-job training involved too.
 When you’ve completed your apprenticeship, you gain a nationally-recognised qualification.

 The length of your apprenticeship varies depending on your training programme and industry.
 Most take between 3 or 4 years to complete.

 Apprenticeships can be completed within a wide range of industries with employers from large national companies to smaller local businesses.

 For more information, download the Tertiary Education Commission's Code of Good Practice for New Zealand Apprenticeships.